Akgul Amanmuradova

-Akgul Charievna Amanmuradova (Oqgul Omonmurodova; born June 23, 1984) is an inactive professional tennis player from Uzbekistan.
+Akgul Charievna Amanmuradova (Oqgul Omonmurodova; born June 23, 1984) is an Uzbek former professional tennis player.
 At 1.90 metres in height, she is one of the tallest female tennis players in history.

 Amanmuradova has won two doubles titles on the WTA Tour, as well as ten singles and 16 doubles titles on the ITF Women's Circuit.
 On 26 May 2008, she reached her best singles ranking of world No. 50.
 On 18 January 2010, she peaked at No. 36 in the WTA doubles rankings.

 Amanmuradova has twice reached the final of the Tashkent Open in her native Uzbekistan, losing in 2005 to Michaëlla Krajicek and in 2009 to Shahar Pe'er.
 She has also reached the final of the 2011 President's Cup in Nur-Sultan.